Can you take a bath while pregnant? It’s the million-dollar question that stirs up confusion for pregnant mamas everywhere!

 Ready to debunk this theory?
 Let’s dive in, mama.

-- Benefits of taking a bath in the third trimester
+- Benefits of taking a bath while pregnant

 Can you take a bath while pregnant?